reviewboard/rbtools/docs/rbtools/rbt/configuration/authentication.rst

 When running a command which requires authenticating with the server, RBTools will either direct you to log in via the Review Board web site, or prompt you for your username and password.
-This depends on whether :rbtconfig:`WEB_LOGIN` is set in :file:`.reviewboardrc`.
+This depends on whether :rbtconfig:`WEB_LOGIN` is set in :file:`.reviewboardrc` or :option:`--web-login` was passed to the command.

-You can also log in by explicitly by running :command:`rbt login`, which has the :option:`--web` option for enabling web-based login.
+You can also log in by explicitly running :command:`rbt login`.

 After logging in, your session will be stored in the :file:`.rbtools-cookies` file.
 Depending on how the server is set up, these sessions will periodically